Rickenbacker was founded in 1931 by Adolf Rickenbacher and George Beauchamp.

 Paul McCartney also moved on to using a Rickenbacker bass guitar in the late 60s after he had retired his famous 'violin' bass.

-Other famous Rickenbacker players include Tom Petty, Peter Buck (REM), Suzanna Hoffs (The Bangles), Glenn Frey (The Eagles), Paul Weller (The Jam) Bruce Foxton (The Jam) and Johnny Marr.
+Other famous Rickenbacker players include Tom Petty, Peter Buck (REM), Suzanna Hoffs (The Bangles), Glenn Frey (The Eagles), Paul Weller (The Jam) Bruce Foxton (The Jam) and Johnny Marr (The Smiths).